datanav/docs/technical/powerofficego-tidsbanken.rst

 PowerOffice GO Customers to Tidsbanken Kunde
 --------------------------------------------
-Every PowerOffice GO Customers will be synchronized with a Tidsbanken Kunde.
+Before any synchronization can take place, a link between a PowerOffice GO Customers and a Tidsbanken Kunde must be established.

-If a matching Tidsbanken Kunde already exists, the PowerOffice GO Customers will be merged with the existing one.
-If no matching Tidsbanken Kunde is found, a new Tidsbanken Kunde will be created.
+A new Tidsbanken Kunde will be created from a PowerOffice GO Customers if it is connected to a PowerOffice GO Powerofficego-projects that is synchronized into Tidsbanken.

 A PowerOffice GO Customers will merge with a Tidsbanken Kunde if one of the following property combinations match: